Manual Lymphatic Drainage (MLD) & Lymphatic Health

 Lipoedema Support

-• Bloating & fluid retention
+• Bloating and feelings of fluid retention

-• PCOS, endometriosis & hormonal conditions
+• Symptoms associated with PCOS, endometriosis and other hormonal conditions

-• IBS & sluggish digestion
+• IBS-type symptoms or sluggish digestion

-• Sinus congestion
+• Sinus congestion or a tendency to “feel blocked”

-• Fibromyalgia, lupus & inflammatory conditions
+• Fibromyalgia, lupus and other inflammatory conditions